Closed-circuit television: Technology

 The earliest video surveillance systems involved constant monitoring because there was no way to record and store information.
 The development of reel-to-reel media enabled the recording of surveillance footage.
-These systems required magnetic tapes to be changed manually, which was a time-consuming, expensive and unreliable process, with the operator having to manually thread the tape from the tape reel through the recorder onto a take-up reel.
+These systems required magnetic tapes to be changed manually, with the operator having to manually thread the tape from the tape reel through the recorder onto a take-up reel.
 Due to these shortcomings, video surveillance was not widespread.
-VCR technology became available in the 1970s, making it easier to record and erase information, and the use of video surveillance became more common.

-During the 1990s, digital multiplexing was developed, allowing several cameras to record at once, as well as time lapse and motion-only recording.
+Later, videocassette recorder technology became available in the 1970s, making it easier to record and erase information, and the use of video surveillance became more common.
+During the 1990s, digital multiplexing was developed, allowing several cameras to record at once, as well as time-lapse and motion-only recording.
 This saved time and money which then led to an increase in the use of CCTV.

-Recently CCTV technology has been enhanced with a shift toward Internet-based products and systems, and other technological developments.
+This trend toward digital technology has continued.
+Modern CCTV technology includes a shift to Internet-based products, IP cameras, and systems that combine video with other data streams.
+A significant evolution of this concept is video telematics, which is a core component of modern fleet management.
+In these systems, vehicle-mounted cameras (dashcams) are integrated with a GPS tracking unit.
+This allows the system to not only record video but also to automatically upload footage of specific events (like a collision or harsh braking) to a central server for incident analysis and driver coaching.

 Application

+Early CCTV systems were installed in central London by the Metropolitan Police between 1960 and 1965.
+By 1963, CCTV was being used in Munich to monitor traffic.
 Closed-circuit television was used as a form of pay-per-view theatre television for sports such as professional boxing and professional wrestling, and from 1964 through 1970, the Indianapolis 500 automobile race.
-Boxing telecasts were broadcast live to a select number of venues, mostly theaters, where viewers paid for tickets to watch the fight live.
-The first fight with a closed-circuit telecast was Joe Louis vs. Joe Walcott in 1948.
+Boxing telecasts were broadcast live to a select number of venues, mostly theaters, with arenas, stadiums, schools, and convention centres also being less often used venues, where viewers paid for tickets to watch the fight live.
+The first fight with a closed-circuit telecast was Joe Louis vs. Jersey Joe Walcott II in 1948.

 Closed-circuit telecasts peaked in popularity with Muhammad Ali in the 1960s and 1970s, with "The Rumble in the Jungle" fight drawing 50 million CCTV viewers worldwide in 1974, and the "Thrilla in Manila" drawing 100 million CCTV viewers worldwide in 1975.
 In 1985, the WrestleMania I professional wrestling show was seen by over one million viewers with this scheme.
 As late as 1996, the Julio César Chávez vs. Oscar De La Hoya boxing fight had 750,000 viewers.
 Although closed-circuit television was gradually replaced by pay-per-view home cable television in the 1980s and 1990s, it is still in use today for most awards shows and other events that are transmitted live to most venues but do not air as such on network television, and later re-edited for broadcast.